 Seldom are the people who carve out their niches to be unique and live on the lines of “Nothing is impossible to a willing heart” Stephan Gary Wozniak personifies these lines.
 He loves himself to be called “Steve” although his birth certificate identifies him to be Stephan Gary Wozniak.
-Though, born before the technical era he set off a technical upheaval by creating things as it is being his greatest strength created technical machines designed and redesigned them to make them the best.
+Though born before the technological era, he set off a technological upheaval by creating things as it is his greatest strength created technical machines designed and redesigned them to make them the best.

 Date of Birth: August 11, 1950

 Being a co-founder of Apple Inc. (NASDAQ:AAPL), he along with Steve Jobs and Ronald Wayne kicked off a personal computer revolution.
 Steve Wozniak’s technical ability combined with Jobs spellbinding strength culminated in Apple II a desktop computer.
 This is a small endeavour on his 67th birth anniversary to bring some less known yet interesting facts about “The Woz.”